 Bank fraud is a white-collar crime often charged at the federal level because it affects the nation’s financial institutions.
-As such, it carries heavy penalties.
-Facing charges of bank fraud can be a terrifying experience – having the support of an experienced Lincoln and Omaha criminal defense attorney can make a difference.
+As such, it often carries heavy penalties.
+Facing charges of bank fraud can be a terrifying experience – having the support of an experienced criminal defense attorney can make a difference.

 What Is Bank Fraud?

-Bank fraud is defined as using deception to steal money or assets from a bank, financial institution, or a bank’s depositors.
-For legal purposes, a financial institution includes credit unions and banks that are federally insured.
+A financial institution may includes credit unions and banks that are federally insured.
 This includes Federal Reserve banks, the Federal Deposit Insurance Corporation (FDIC), mortgage lending agencies, and other institutions that accept deposits of money or other financial assets.

 Types of Bank Fraud

 There are many different types of bank fraud prosecuted under federal law.
-The U.S. Secret Service Agency is responsible for investigating bank fraud and ensuring the security of the nation’s financial institutions.
+The Department of Justice is responsible for investigating bank fraud and ensuring the security of the nation’s financial institutions.
 Each year, the agency performs its duties by investigating cases of bank fraud, as well as identity theft, automatic payment systems fraud, check forgery and alterations, direct deposit fraud, and counterfeiting.

 Common types of bank fraud include: